-Staff are permitted exceptions to the above may also release flight tracking data at their discretion to provide timely information to assistance for search and rescue operations, and to provide immediate input for incidents to assist and emergency and law enforcement services.
+Staff may also release flight tracking data at their discretion to provide timely assistance for search and rescue operations and emergency and law enforcement services.

 Senior staff may report significant operational safety issues to the regulatory authorities using all available data, as needed.